 The Bunsby Islands are rocky, rugged, and beautiful.
 They were named for a character in the Charles Dickens novel Dombey and Son.
 A number of other features in the area also carry names from that novel.

 Best described as tranquil, raw, and untouched, Desolation Sound is located at the northern end of the Sunshine Coast in British Columbia and is easily considered a yachters paradise.
 Fjords, inlets, coves, bays, and mountainous terrain leave it ripe for exploration.

-Smuggler Cove has a narrow entrance through the rocks, but opens to a beautiful anchorage that is protected from most weather.
-We have received reports that the cove is not protected from northwesteries.
-Before entering, first -timers shoud have in hand sheet 3 from Sunshine Coast Strip Chart 3311 or Plans Chart 3535.
+Smuggler Cove has a narrow entrance through the rocks but opens to a beautiful anchorage that is protected from most weather.
+We have received reports that the cove is not protected from north westerlies.
+Before entering, first-timers should have in hand sheet 3 from Sunshine Coast Strip Chart 3311 or Plans Chart 3535.

 Bella Bella is a major Native village, with gasoline and diesel, potable water, garbage drop, and a good grocery store and nice cafe; cell phone service is good.
 The village has a hospital.
 The closest laundromat is at Shearwater.
 The fuel dock attendants are courteous, but religious about their lunch hour.

 Hot Springs Cove Vancouver Island is adjacent to Sydney Inlet, the norther entrance to Clayoquot Sound.
 Depending on the points of departure and arrival and the exact course chosen, the distance from Nootka Sound around Estevan Point, past Hesquiat Peninsula, and east to Hot Springs Cove, is approximately 30 – 31 miles.